-cryptocurrency have found a way as an important part of the current investment situation in India.
+Investing in cryptocurrency has found a way as an important part of the current investment situation in India.

-In the hope of quick and high returns, investors are switching to cryptocurrency by allocating a portion of their capital to them.
+In the hope of quick and high returns, investors are switching to Invest in cryptocurrency by allocating a portion of their capital.
 In the past, high returns have made cryptocurrency an attractive investment tool for Indians, especially young people.

 What is cryptocurrency :